leap-laboratories/leap_ie/README.md

 ## Supported Packages

 We support both pytorch and tensorflow!
 Specify your package with the `mode` parameter, using `'tf'` for tensorflow and `'pt'` for pytorch.
 (Defaults to pytorch if unspecified.)
+Tensorflow is still faily experimental and will likely require a fair amount of config tuning - sorry!
+We're working on it.

 If using pytorch, we expect the model to take images to be in channels first format, e.g. of shape `[1, channels, height, width]`.
 If tensorflow, channels last, e.g.`[1, height, width, channels]`.